jogat/simple-crud-rest-api-in-php/README.md

-# simple-rest-api-in-php
+# simple-crud-rest-api-in-php
-Simple REST API in PHP
+This code is written to show you a operational CRUD REST API in PHP.